aneeshgupta42/CellularAutomata/doc/DESIGN_PLAN.md

     1. Grid class updateGrid(Grid object) to run through the grid and update the cells
     2. Grid class getNeigbors(int rows, int columns, int x, int y) and then check the state of each of those cells to see if they are dead or not and then call updatecell() to change the state of the cell
     3. Cell class updateCell() and apply the rules of the current simulation to the cell and change its state
-    4. Cell class
+    4. Cell class setState() and set the new state on the Cell object

 2. Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing).

     1. Grid class updateGrid(Grid object) to run through the grid and update the cells
-    2. Grid class getNeighbors(...) and if there are no neighbors on a specific side of the cell, then
+    2. Grid class getNeighbors(...) and if there are no neighbors on a specific side of the cell, then dont update.
+If there are then:
+    3. Cell class updateCell() and apply the rules of the current simulation to the cell and change its state
+    4. Cell class setState() and set the new state on the Cell object

 3. Move to the next generation: update all cells in a simulation from their current state to their next state and display the result graphically

     1. updategrid() in the grid class which would be in the step method.
-This would
+This would mean it updates over every iteration

 4. Set a simulation parameter: set the value of a global configuration parameter, probCatch, for a simulation, Fire, based on the value given in an XML fire

-    1.
+    1. Configuration class readXMLFile() and get the probability number
+    2. assign instance variable to probcatch()

 5. Switch simulations: load a new simulation from an XML file, stopping the current running simulation, say Segregation, and starting the newly loaded simulation, say Wator

-    1. changeSimulation(): Load a new XML file from
+    1. Display class changeSimulation(): Load a new XML file from
-    2. readXMLfile("Wator"): Since the Wator option was selected, the file corresponding to Wator will be read in.
+    2. Configuration class readXMLfile("Wator"): Since the Wator option was selected, the file corresponding to Wator will be read in.
+    3. Grid class populateGridCells(...) to create the new grid based on the simulation
+    4. Grid class step() to start the new simulation
+    5. Grid class updateGrid(...) to start updating cell states

 ## Team Responsibilities
 #### High Level Plan
+We'll each have our own personal branch that we push our changes too.
+Once code has been peer reviewed, we will push our changes to the master branch.
+Our first step will be to get a rough working simulation of the Game of the Life simulation, as this is the easiest simulation.
+We expect this to entail creating the different classes outlined above and getting them to work together properly.
+Once we have this working simulation, we will extend the Grid class and add more simulations as subclasses.
+We will spend the last couple of days refactoring our code and fixing any outstanding bugs.

 #### Individual Responsibilities

  * Team Member #1 - Chris Warren
+     * Primary
+         * Display Class with buttons
+    * Secondary
+        * XML reading in

  * Team Member #2 - Shruthi Kumar
+     * Primary
+         * Responsible for setting up the Grid class (and the necessary subclasses) and the Cell class
+     *  Secondary
+         *  Will help with Display/Main class

  * Team Member #3 - Aneesh Gupta
+     * Primary: Main; XML reading in, how to feed in data to Grid class
+     * Secondary: Grid class and simulation logic.